-It’s not easy to find the best restaurant in London’s Chinatown.
+It’s not easy to find the best restaurant in London’s Chinatown, an area located between the famous Leicester Square and Soho – best known for its colourful nightlife and for the creative industry that has established itself in the area’s art centres, collaborative workspaces and office buildings.
 But it doesn’t take long to find the best pub.
 After running the pressed-duck gauntlet of Soho’s Gerrard Street, Mei takes it upon herself to take a survey of patrons at the cozy King’s Head.
 In this dark, corner venue for downing a lager or three, the habitués are straight out of a Somerset Maugham tale from the East.
 A rotund, boozed-up Malayan Mama harangues a couple of bemused barristers with her pidgin cries of, “What you do, Charley?”
 Near the door, a teahouse circle of Cantonese ladies are nursing their pints of stout.

 “We’re a mixed crowd here,” says the barkeep, in an understatement that may apply to the entire country.
 “But we all rattle along.”